2022 Los Angeles Rams season

 The 2022 season was the Los Angeles Rams' 85th in the National Football League (NFL), their 86th overall, their 56th in the Greater Los Angeles Area, the third playing their home games at SoFi Stadium, their sixth under head coach Sean McVay, and eleventh under general manager Les Snead.

 The Rams came into the 2022 season as the defending Super Bowl champions for the first time since 2000, when the club was based in St. Louis.
-They attempted to become the first team to repeat as Super Bowl champions since the 2004 New England Patriots.
-However, after a 2–1 start, the Rams struggled and achieved the unwanted distinction of being one of the worst defending title holders in the history of North American sports.
+They attempted to become the first team to repeat as Super Bowl champions since the 2004 New England Patriots and the first NFC team to repeat since Rival 1993 Dallas Cowboys.
+However, after a 2–1 start, the Rams struggled mightily as the team regressed rapidly.